JoelRaymond/automated-exercise-generation/MoSCoW.md

  - Ensure uniform difficulty between generated examples (template-based approach)
  - Simple user interface (JavaFX)
  - Generate at most 50 unique and solvable instances of a given exercise
+ - An object oriented approach for dealing with different exercises

 Should Have
  - Automatic exercise generation for at least three different assessment tasks